 Letter of Recommendation Portal (LoRP)

-Before using the LoRP, you must register for an AAMC Account.
-If you already have an AAMC account, you may use your current user name and password to access the LoRP.
+To access the LoRP, you will need an AAMC account.
+If you already have an account, you may use your existing user name and password to log in.

 Note: Only Firefox and IE browsers are supported for the LoRP.